emgong/double-takes/app/posts/2017-10-02-solving-the-boolean-identity-crisis.md

 3. Combine disparate boolean values in application state into one union type like a finite state machine.
 This makes [impossible states impossible](https://youtu.be/IcgmSRJHu_8).
 4. Use radio buttons instead of checkboxes to offer explicit options to users.
 This is similar to using union types to replace booleans in code.

-The overarching theme to this talk is to have empathy for our teammates by writing clear, self-documenting code and for our users by designing intuitive UIs.
+The overarching theme to this talk is to have empathy for our teammates and users by writing clear, self-documenting code and designing intuitive UIs.